-Quality indicators/criteria 1 - 5 1.1 Academ Academic oversight of the programme design is ensured.
-1.2 The guide and / or the regulations for quality assurance provide the adequate information and data for the support and management of the programme of study for all the years of study.
-1.3 program Quality Assurance processes safeguard the quality and the fulfillmer me's purpose, objectives and the achievement of the learning ou orly, the following are taken into consideration: 1.3.1 The disclosure of the programme's curricula to the students and their implementation by the teaching staff 4 1.3.2 The programme webpage information and material 4 1.3.3 The procedures for the fulfillment of undergraduate and postgraduate assignments / practical training 4 1.3.4 1.3.4 The procedures for the conduct and the format of the examinations and for student assessment 1.3.5 Students' participation procedures for the improvement of the programme and of the educational process 5 1.4 The knowledge (theoretical and/or factual) gained is of the appropriate level to which the programme of study corresponds to, according to the European Qualifications Framework (EQF).
+Quality indicators/criteria 1 - 5 1.1 Academ ic oversight of the programme design is ensured.
+4 1.2 informat de and / or the regulations for quality assurance provide the adequate ion and data for the support and management of the programme of study e years of study.
+4 1.3 program Quality Assurance processes safeguard the quality and the fulfillmer me's purpose, objectives and the achievement of the learning ourly, the following are taken into consideration: 1.3.1 The disclosure of the programme's curricula to the students and their implementation by the teaching staff 4 1.3.2 The programme webpage information and material 4 1.3.3 The procedures for the fulfillment of undergraduate and postgraduate assignments / practical training 4 1.3.4 The procedures for the conduct and the format of the examinations and for student assessment 5 1.3.5 Students' participation procedures for the improvement of the programme and of the educational process 5 1.4 which th wledge (theoretical and/or factual) gained is of the appropriate level to ne programme of study corresponds to, according to the European ations Framework (EQF).
 4 1.5 The skills (cognitive and practical) obtained are of the appropriate level to which the programme of study corresponds to, according to the European Qualifications Framework (EQF).
 1.6 The responsibility and autonomy (the ability of the learner to apply knowledge and skills autonomously and with responsibility) are of the appropriate level to which the programme of study corresponds to, according to the European Qualifications Framework (EQF).
 1.7 oose and objectives of the programme are consistent with the expected outcomes and with the mission and the strategy of the institution.
 4

-1.8 The following ensure the achievement of the programme's purpose, objectives and the learning outcomes: 1.8.1 1.8.1 The number of courses 1.8.2 The programme's content 4 1.8.3 The methods of assessment 5 1.8.4 The teaching material 4 1.8.5 The equipment 4 1.8.6 The balance between theory and practice 4 1.8.7 The research orientation of the programme 4 1.8.8 The quality of students' assignments 4 1.9 ected learning outcomes of the programme are known to the students ne members of the teaching staff.
-4 1.10 The teaching and learning process is adequate and effective for the achievement 5 of the expected learning outcomes.
+1.8 The following ensure the achievement of the programme's purpose, objectives an learning outcomes: 1.8.1 1.8.1 The number of courses 1.8.2 The programme's content 3 1.8.3 The methods of assessment 5 1.8.4 The teaching material 4 1.8.5 The equipment 4 1.8.6 The balance between theory and practice 4 1.8.7 The research orientation of the programme 4 1.8.8 The quality of students' assignments 4 1.9 The expected learning outcomes of the programme are known to the students and to the members of the teaching staff.
+1.10 The teaching and learning process is adequate and effective for the achievement of the expected learning outcomes.
 1.11 The content of the programme's courses reflects the latest achievements / developments in science, arts, research and technology.
-1.12 2 New research results are embodied in the content of the programme of study.
-3 1.13 The content of foundation courses is designed to prepare the students for the first year of their chosen undergraduate degree.
-1.14 Students' command of the language of instruction is appropriate.
-1.15 The programme of study is structured in a consistent manner and in sequence, so that concepts operating as preconditions precede the teaching of other, more complex and cognitively more demanding, concepts.
+1.12 New research results are embodied in the content of the programme of study.
+1.13 The content of foundation courses is designed to prepare the students for the first year of their chosen undergraduate degree.
+1.14 Students s' command of the language of instruction is appropriate.
+4 1.15 The programme of study is structured in a consistent manner and in sequence, so that concepts operating as preconditions precede the teaching of other, more complex and cognitively more demanding, concepts.
 1.16 The learning outcomes and the content of the courses are consistent.
 4 1.17 The European Credit Transfer System (ECTS) is applied and there is correspondence between credits, workload and expected learning outcomes per course and per semester.
-1.18 • ner education qualification awarded to the students corresponds to the , objectives and the learning outcomes of the programme.
-5
+1.18 ner education qualification awarded to the students corresponds to the objectives and the learning outcomes of the programme.
+3